9th8/up-to-date-real-world-haskell/14-using-parsec.md

 # Chapter 16.
 Using Parsec

 The task of parsing a file, or data of various types, is a common one for programmers.
-We already learned about Haskell\'s support for regular expressions back in [the section called \"Regular expressions in Haskell\"](8-efficient-file-processing-regular-expressions-and-file-name-matching.org::*Regular expressions in Haskell) expressions are nice for many tasks, but they rapidly become unwieldy, or cannot be used at all, when dealing with a complex data format.
+We already learned about Haskell's support for regular expressions back in [the section called "Regular expressions in Haskell"](8-efficient-file-processing-regular-expressions-and-file-name-matching.org::*Regular expressions in Haskell) expressions are nice for many tasks, but they rapidly become unwieldy, or cannot be used at all, when dealing with a complex data format.
 For instance, we cannot use regular expressions to parse source code from